Skip to main content

 Commitment to greater efficiency from airports and all industry partners will secure a sustainable future for aviation.
 IATA works with airports to drive cost-efficiency improvements.
 More on IATA Charges & Economic Regulation activities

-The Checkpoint of the Future is IATA's vision for a passenger screening system that facilitates the passenger journey, while offering airports greater operational efficiencies and increased revenue opportunities.
-More on the Checkpoint of the Future
+The Smart Security is IATA's vision for a passenger screening system that facilitates the passenger journey, while offering airports greater operational efficiencies and increased revenue opportunities.
+More on the Smart Security

 Other security programs: